Registering and de-registering an aircraft

 A reservation is allocated to a company/association (owner) on condition that:

 At the end of the eligibility phase, they will be informed about the acceptability of their application.
-During this phase, the documents provided by the applicant are analysed in order to indicate to the applicant whether or not it is relevant to pursue the application and thus avoid incurring additional costs.
+During this phase, the documents provided by the applicant are analysed in order inform them whether or not it is advisable to pursue the application and thus avoid incurring additional costs.

 Application for registration